Marlborough Mound: Purpose

-The original purpose of Marlborough Mound is unclear, but there is wide historical coverage of how the mound has been used through time.
+The original purpose of Marlborough Mound is unknown as it dates from around 2400 BC, the Neolithic period, prehistoric times.

 A local legend was that the mound was the site of Merlin's burial, given the motto of the town of Marlborough 'ubi nunc sapientis ossa Merlini' (where now are the bones of the wise Merlin).
 William Stukeley, the antiquarian, believed a Roman fort once occupied the site where the mound is located, based on the finding of Roman coins.
 Roman artefacts were found in subsequent investigations by A.S Eve in 1892 and H.C Brentnall in 1938.

 The historian Ronald Hutton speculated in 2016 that the mound was either an oratorical platform used for social purposes by a community, or had ritual meaning to the community.

 In 1067, William the Conqueror assumed control of the Marlborough area and assigned Roger, Bishop of Salisbury, to construct the wooden motte-and-bailey castle on the mound.
 Ethelric, bishop of Selsey was imprisoned and died in the castle in 1070.
 The neighbouring Savernake Forest was made into a royal hunting ground, and Marlborough Castle became a royal residence.
 Stone was later used to strengthen it, around 1175.
 Between 1227 and 1272, Henry III invested in the renovation of the castle, particularly the residential areas, and the chapel of St Nicholas.
 After his death, Marlborough lost favour as a royal residence.
 The castle fell into disrepair after it was no longer used from 1370.
 It was observed to be ruinous after 1541.
 Edward VI then passed it to the Seymour family as he had relations with them through his mother, Jane Seymour.

 The Seymours excavated a cavern and built a flint grotto and a spiral path to the summit.
 In the 18th century, Lady Hertford incorporated the mound into the gardens of the stately home: there was a cascade and a canal, fed from a water tower at the top of the mound, and three pools outside the entrance to the grotto reflected sunlight inside from the surface of the water.
 This usage forms part of a tradition of garden mounds which were prominent in Britain from the end of the 16th century.
 The shell-decorated grotto is the only remaining relic of these features.
 It was used as a bicycle shed once the mound ceased to be incorporated into the gardens.

 After the last Duke of Somerset on that branch died, the stately home became a coaching house, the Castle Inn, which was operating from 1751.
 At the height of trade, forty-two coaches passed through the Castle Inn each day as Marlborough was conveniently located on the road from London to Bath.

-In the 19th and 20th centuries the mound served as the site for a water tank for Marlborough College, established in 1843, which has since been removed.
+In the 19th and 20th centuries, the mound served as the site for a water tank for Marlborough College, established in 1843, which has since been removed.